 This is the second part of two articles looking at the history of how the transgender laws we have today came about and the decisions that were made along the way.
 It is hoped this will give women a deeper understanding of the laws that now impact on our single-sex spaces and services and highlight how best to challenge the aspects of today’s law that are either unclear, outdated or simply bad for women and wider society.

 This article focuses on how the law was developed that now makes it possible to change your legal sex on a birth certificate (Gender Recognition Act 2004).
 My other article (Part 1) focuses on how anti-discrimination laws have developed leading to the Equality Act 2010 we have today.
-A comprehensive guide to the Equality Act 2010 and women’s rights by Fair Play for Women is available here.

 I am not a lawyer and I offer no legal interpretation of the law.
 I am presenting the facts based on publicly available case files and parliamentary records; all fully referenced.